OpenRefine/OpenRefine/docs/docs/manual/facets.md

 value.split(" ")[0]
 ```

 In this case, `split()` is creating an array of text strings based on every space in the cells ["Firstname", "Lastname"].
 Because arrays number their entries starting with 0, we want the first value, so we ask for `[0]`.
-(Assuming the first name is one word, not something like “Mary Anne”.)
+(Assuming the first name is one word, not something like “Mary Anne.”)
 We can do the same splitting and ask for the last name with

 ```
 value.split(" ")[1]